pulsemcp/fast-agent-demo/readme.md

 ## 1.prompts

-A demonstration of MCP Prompts and Resources showing in context learning and a PDF Resource being returned within a prompt. fast-agents built in `prompt-server` is used to deliver the prompts to the agent.
+A demonstration of MCP Prompts and Resources showing in context learning and a PDF Resource being returned within a prompt. fast-agent's built in `prompt-server` is used to deliver the prompts to the agent.

 ## 2. resource-sampling